fabioitaus/academic-kickstart/content/authors/admin/_index.md

 ---

 Welcome to our multi-disciplinary lab, where we integrate immunology, bioinformatics, AI, and genomics to advance our understanding of autoimmune disorders and cancer.
-Our vision is to develop a precise cure for autoimmune diseases and cancers, by integrating computational models, artificial intelligence and immunogenomics
+Our vision is to develop a precise cure for autoimmune diseases and cancers, by integrating computational models, artificial intelligence and immunogenomics.

 ### Research Focus